Hey Kids (Start Here)

 Newt says nothing.

 Mako hooks her chin over Newt’s shoulder, squeezes her eyes shut behind her sunglasses, and gives him a hug.
+“I will keep both of you safe,” she murmurs.
+“Both.”

 “Not even one time, though, Maks,” Newt replies.
 “One time is too many.”

-“Not even one,” Mako whispers, shaking him gently.
+“Not even one,” Mako whispers.

 Newt nods.

-“I am very dangerous,” Mako says.
+“I’m very dangerous,” Mako says.

 “You may tell me whatever you wish to tell me,” Mako says.

-“Aw kiddo, well, likewise, you know,” Newt says.
+“Aw, kiddo, well, likewise, y’know,” Newt says.

 Neither of them tell anything.